Skill Development Techniques

-These behavior change strategies are part of the Persuasive Patterns printed card deck.
+These behavior change strategies are part of the Persuasive Patterns printed card decks.

-The Persuasive Patterns Card Deck is a collection of 60 design patterns driven by psychology, presented in a manner easily referenced and used as a brainstorming tool.
+The Persuasive Patterns card decks is a collection of design tactics from product psychology, presented in a manner easily referenced and used as a brainstorming tool.

 Get your deck!